 Application Materials and Deadlines for the JD Program

-We accept applications for first-year admission as soon as our application becomes available (usually in August), although we will not begin reviewing applications until late October.
+We accept applications for first-year admission as soon as our application becomes available August 15, although we will not begin reviewing applications until late October.

-Due to our rolling admissions process, it is to your benefit to apply as early in the season as you comfortably are able.
+Due to our rolling admissions process for our regular decision process, it is to your benefit to apply as early in the season as you comfortably are able.
 If you are applying for our regular decision admission program we recommend applying in November.

 LSAT and Grade Point Average